-For the same dataset we undertook variable ranking based on the values of $\hell_j$, defined at~(\ref{eq2.3}).
+For the same dataset, we undertook feature ranking based on the values of $\hell_j$, defined at (\ref{eq2.3}).
 The result was the ROC chart in Figure~\ref{fig7.2}.
-There the value of $k$ in the ranking $\hj_1,\ldots,\hj_k,\hj_{k+1},\ldots,\hj_p$, defined in the sentence below (\ref{eq2.3}), is represented as $k/p$ on the horizontal axis, and the vertical axis depicts the value of $\hell_{\hj_k}/\hell_{\hj_1}$, a ratio of two negative numbers.
-The area under the empirical curve, i.e.~\AUC, equals 0.626, meaning that a fraction $1-0.626\approx37\%$ of the paired scores correspond to a misranking.
+There the value of $k$ in the ranking $\hj _1,\ldots ,\hj_k,\hj_{k+1},\ldots,\hj_p$, defined in the sentence below (\ref {eq2.3}), is represented as $k/p$ on the horizontal axis, and the vertical axis depicts the value of $\hell_{\hj_k}/\hell_{\hj_1}$, a ratio of two negative numbers.
+The area under the empirical curve, that is, $\AUC$, equals 0.626, meaning that a fraction $1-0.626\approx37\%$ of the paired scores correspond to a misranking.
 The ROC curve is indexed by model size, with bottom left denoting an empty model and the top right a full model.
-For a given model size, we can read off the chart the corresponding sensitivity, or proportion of true variables included, and the false positive rate, or proportion of redundant variables in the model.
+For a given model size, we can read off the chart the corresponding sensitivity, or proportion of true important features included, and the false positive rate, or proportion of redundant features in the model.
 Ideally a model should have high sensitivity and low false positive rate, and the chart indicates the tradeoff between the two for various model sizes.

 Figure~\ref{fig7.3} shows how prediction accuracy varies with model size.
-Performance is now clearly a long way from that represented in Figure~\ref{fig7.1}, where the 1,000 variables with nonzero signals were listed first in decreasing order of strength.
-The minimum misclassified rate is now 13.7\%, and requires the use of 3,258 of the 10,000 features.
-As discussed in the previous paragraph, every model size corresponds to a position on the ROC plot in Figure~\ref{fig7.2}, in this case (0.31,0.51).
-Hence the optimal model found here contains 51\% of the genuine variables, and 31\% of the redundant ones.
+Performance is now clearly a long way from that represented in Figure~\ref{fig7.1}, where the 1000 features with nonzero signals were listed first in decreasing order of strength.
+The minimum misclassified rate is now 13.7\%, and requires the use of 3258 of the 10,000 features.
+As discussed in the previous paragraph, every model size corresponds to a position on the ROC plot in Figure~\ref{fig7.2}, in this case $(0.31,0.51)$.
+Hence the optimal model found here contains 51\% of the genuine features, and 31\% of the redundant ones.